About

 All my interests lead back to the same questions.
 And these questions are what I try to document through the medium of photography and writing.
 I attempt to capture human meaning and suffering in my pictures and thoughts in hopes of sharing a thought-provoking, yet compassionate, message.

-For inquiries, please reach out to: jeffreyyuanrey@gmail.com
+For inquiries, please contact me at jeffreyyuanrey@gmail.com